Understanding the Concept of Contact in Service Reporting

 Updated

-Put simply, each queue entry equals one contact.
-Every contact is assigned a unique Contact ID, which represents a single, clearly defined unit of queue‑level work within the overall case journey.
-If a case enters the same queue multiple times, each occurrence is counted separately and tracked with its own Contact ID.
+Put simply, each queue entry equals one Contact.
+Every Contact is assigned a unique Contact ID, representing a single, clearly defined unit of queue-level work within the overall case journey.
+If the same case or conversation enters a queue multiple times, each instance is counted separately and tracked with its own Contact ID.

 When Is a New Contact Created?